haywirecoder/homebridge-flobymoen/README.md

 ## Limitation:
 * This module works with Smart Water Shutoff and Water sensors only.
 It does not support the recently release Flo Smart Water Faucets.
 * This module will poll for the status of the various compoments.
-No realtime notification is provided
+No realtime notification is provided.

 ## TODO:
 * Add support for turn-off Smart Water Shutoff valve using the valve control.